lino-framework/book/docs/dev/newbies/prerequisites.rst

 Before reading this guide, you should have (or acquire) some basic knowledge about writing Python programs in a free open source project.

-Here is a list of things you should know as a Lino developer.
-These "basic skills" are not part of this book, but we try to help you with getting started by providing useful pointers in the :doc:`/dev/newbies/index`.

 Python
 ======